Yichuan0712/MUTargetCLEAN/README.md

 # MUTarget + CLEAN 240223

-The primary objective of this repository is to integrate MUTarget with contrastive learning while ensuring minimal modifications to the original MUTarget codebase.
+The primary objective of this branch is to integrate MUTarget with contrastive learning while ensuring minimal modifications to the original MUTarget codebase.

 ## Modifications